 Simply type in the domain name and click Lookup in the search field.
 ICANN’s lookup tool will access the WHOIS directory, displaying any available information about the domain owner on the following page.

-Contact Domain Registrar
+How to Contact Domain Owner?

 Nowadays, many domain registrars provide domain name privacy, preventing the owner’s private information from appearing in the WHOIS directory.
 The WHOIS directory is no longer a dependable resource for locating a domain owner’s personal contact information due to this and GDPR rules.